In this article we will discuss:

 - ConversionMulti method - For tracking various product/category/sku.
 Your developer may refer to the example here.

-In the case you're adjusting a recurring commission that is being communicated through the REST API, you may indicate the commission type when you create a conversion.
+In the case you're adjusting a recurring commission or conversion that is being communicated through the REST API, you may indicate the commission type when you create a conversion.

 If you are using our WooCommerce Integration, the ability to track commission types is built into the plug-in.

 After you have created your commission type, you only need to indicate the commission type identifier in the “Tapfiliate Commission Type” field on WooCommerce product and/or category pages.

 I don't have a developer - can you refer me to one?

 We currently don't have developers who can help you set up commission types on your behalf, but we've created a short guide explaining where and how you can find one to help!